UTSA-CS-3443/Connect4/README.md

 ***Open the Project in Android Studio***

-Launch Android Studio
+-Launch Android Studio

-Click on "File" then "Open"
+-Click on "File" then "Open"

-Navigate to the Connect 4 directory and select it
+-Navigate to the Connect 4 directory and select it

 Step 3:

 ***Build the Project***

-Allow Android Studio to download and configure any necessary dependencies
+-Allow Android Studio to download and configure any necessary dependencies

-Click on "Build" from the menu and select "Rebuild Project"
+-Click on "Build" from the menu and select "Rebuild Project"

 Step 4:

 ***Run the Application***

-Connect an Android device via USB or start an Android Virtual Device (AVD) from the AVD Manager
+-Connect an Android device via USB or start an Android Virtual Device (AVD) from the AVD Manager

-Click the "Run" button (green play icon) or select "Run" from the menu and choose "Run 'app'"
+-Click the "Run" button (green play icon) or select "Run" from the menu and choose "Run 'app'"

 **Instructions: To navigate the application**

 The how-to-play screen teaches players how to play Connect 4, while a credits screen showcases team members' contributions.
 The settings allow players to change colors, adjust music volume, and reset stats.
 The play button presents the game board, player turn prompt, win record, menu, and settings.

+**Issues**

-Issues: We included some music that plays within the app however sometimes there were issues with the music still playing even when the app itself is closed on the emulator.
+We included some music that plays within the app however sometimes there were issues with the music still playing even when the app itself is closed on the emulator.
+Also there was difficulty making it so that a player could upload an image but the code is there.

+**Location**

-Location: the code for our application is located in the master branch not the main branch since we had difficulties getting the main branch working and did not want to mess up our final product.
+The code for our application is located in the master branch not the main branch since we had difficulties getting the main branch working and did not want to mess up our final product.